julienbouche/WPREMCountdown/README.md

 ====================

 Copy REMCountdown directory to your wp-content/plugins/ directory.
-Add the following line wherever you want it to be displayed :
+Add the following line wherever you want it to be displayed (in your theme, go to wp-content/themes/<yourtheme>/) :
 ```php
 <?php if(function_exists(rem_countdown_display))rem_countdown_display()?>
 ```